Grand Canyon North Rim Headquarters: History

 The North Rim experienced very little development until 1926, in part due to the intervention of Senator Ralph Cameron, who held commercial interests in the park area prior to its establishment, and who prevented funding of North Rim improvements.

 Starting in 1926, the first structures included the Ranger Residence and the accompanying wood shed and horse barn.
 Additional structures were added during the late 1920s and 1930s, including various equipment storage areas, warehouses, and residences.
 The last structure to be constructed as part of the North Rim Headquarters was an equipment shed in 1936.

 Over the years, the use of these buildings has changed considerably, however, in most instances, these changes do not affect the exterior of the structure.
 The most significant architectural qualities are limited to the exterior facades, the fireplace in Residence No. 102, and to the wrought iron door hinges on several of the maintenance buildings.

+The fate of buildings in the North Rim Headquarters district during the Dragon Bravo Fire of July 2025, which destroyed an estimated 50 to 80 buildings in the area including the main building of the Grand Canyon Lodge, was not immediately known.